 Major natural event

-This year’s sell-off happened because of a natural event, the coronavirus pandemic.
+The 2020's sell-off happened because of a natural event, the coronavirus pandemic.
 A few years ago, Japan stocks sold-off because of the earthquake.
+These are types of events that cannot be predicted, and therefore the most complicated to prevent.

 › Top Assets to Trade during Exceptional Events